csgroup-oss/sharinghub-server/docs/src/tutorials/manage_dataset_with_shell.md

 ## Introduction

-You can upload project-related data directly to SharingHUB without going through Git.
+You can upload project-related data directly to SharingHub without going through Git.
-This can be used to manage large volumes of data, or to benefit from faster data access thanks to SharingHUB.
+This can be used to manage large volumes of data, or to benefit from faster data access thanks to SharingHub.
 The advantage of using SharingHub over an external storage system is that the access rights of the GIT project to which the GIT project is linked are preserved.
 It is therefore impossible for a third-party user who does not have access to the Git project to gain access to this data.

 ## Using `curl`